 A Little about each Horse

-I have bred 11 horses from my precious breeding mares Elding, Blue and Frá, and then second generation Héla.
+I have bred 11 horses from my precious breeding mares Elding, Blue and Frá, and then one in second generation from Héla.

 In my breeding choices, I was always looking at the bloodlines and mainly decided for Kolkuos horses.